House GOP leaders struggle to resolve standoff over social issues in defense bill - KTVZ

 House Majority Leader Steve Scalise said Wednesday they have been “having conversations with (GOP Rep.) Scott Perry and others on just what the final round of amendments would be.”

-Republican whip, Rep. Tom Emmer of Minnesota, also said key member conversations are underway and predicted the first rule vote hurdle Wednesday will be cleared.
+Republican whip, Rep. Tom Emmer of Minnesota, also said key member conversations are underway.

 But Scalise warned of a late night the following day, with votes on amendments likely stretching until at least midnight Thursday.